 Hotel Galvez

 After the popular Beach Hotel burned to the ground, the Hotel Galvez replaced it in 1911.
-Named after the city’s namesake, Bernardo de Galvez, it’s the Grand Dame of the Seawall and an excellent choice for guests who want luxurious appointments along with a ghostly past.
+Named after the city’s namesake, Bernardo de Galvez, it’s the Grand Dame of the Seawall and an excellent choice for guests who want luxurious appointments and a ghostly past.

-According to local lore, the haunting of the Galvez is based more on urban folklore than documented experience.
-Though the tale of the Love Lorn Lady looking for her lost love still continues to circulate.
+According to local lore, the haunting of the Galvez is based more on urban folklore than documented experience, though the tale of the Love Lorn Lady looking for her lost love continues to circulate.

 With Gulf of Mexico views, the palm-flanked drive leads guests back to a more gracious era with period furnishings and generous common spaces.
 The outdoor pool area offers ample room for lounging.
-The hotel serves one of the top Sunday brunches in Texas in its historic lobby.
+In its historic lobby, the hotel serves one of the top Sunday brunches in Texas.

 Located at 2024 Seawall Blvd. in Galveston.